Having no hot water can be a nightmare.

 Low water pressure – your entire home might be experiencing a drop in water pressure.
 If so, both hot and cold water will flow reluctantly.
 Make sure your house’s main water shutoff valve is fully open.
 You can also test your water pressure with these tips from Sydney Water or by attaching a water pressure gauge to the outdoor hose spigot nearest the water main.
 Note that one of the causes of low water pressure could be a leak.

 Problems with your home’s thermostat – if the target temperature is below your home’s heat, the water heater won’t turn on.
 Try turning up the heat and see what that does.
 Also, look at the thermostat’s clock.
 A power cut could have affected the settings, so it might just need to be reset.
 If you’re not getting any reading from the thermostat panel, it may just need new batteries.

 Time to call the professionals if you continue to have no hot water

 If you have tried all of the above and there is still no hot water, the underlying problem could be more serious.
 The heating element might be faulty, there could be a hidden leak you’re unable to detect, or you have an ageing hot water heater that is on its last legs.
 In these situations, it’s time to call in your local Hills district plumbing experts at GSM Plumbing to identify the cause and fix it.

 At GSM Plumbing, we’re the best rated Castle Hill Plumber and can offer priority service to residents of the Hills District to get your hot water working again.
 Using our expertise and knowledge in all aspects of plumbing, we’ll quickly isolate the issue and get your hot water flowing once more.

-Call our emergency hotline on 02 9199 2560, and we’ll get to you quickly, whether it is late at night or early in the morning.
+Call our emergency plumbers on 02 9199 2560, and we’ll get to you quickly, whether it is late at night or early in the morning.